-If you've been stringing your lights horizontally — you've been doing it wrong.
-YouTube user My Changed Life has an easier method that maximizes your string lights and creates a completely full and even lighting effect.
-The trick is to start at the top of your tree and place them vertically.
-"Work your way up and down the branches, weaving in an S-formation, rather than a straight line down and up, you're going to be going in a slightly S-form."
+Natasha, founder of the YouTube channel My Changed Life, has an easier method that maximizes your string lights and creates a completely full and even lighting effect.
+The trick is to start at the top of your tree along the back, which is especially useful if you have a tree topper that needs to be plugged in.
+From there, place the lights vertically on the branches.
+"Work your way up and down the branches, weaving in an S-formation rather than a straight line," says Natasha.